influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 If you are not using a TLS termination proxy, you can run your Chronograf server with TLS connections.

 Chronograf includes command line and environment variable options for configuring TLS (Transport Layer Security) certificates and key files.
 Use of the TLS cryptographic protocol provides server authentication, data confidentiality, and data integrity.
 When configured, users can use HTTPS to securely communicate with your Chronograf applications.

+> ***Note:*** Using HTTPS helps guard against nefarious agents sniffing the JWTand using it to spoof a valid user against the Chronograf server.

 ### Configuring TLS for Chronograf